New Paths for Education: Innovation activities

 How to apply?

-Please indicate in the title of your proposal that you are applying to the Innovation Call for Proposals, and indicate which theme you are applying under.
-You may apply to both themes.
+- indicate in the title of your proposal that you are applying to the Innovation call for proposals

-Applicants are strongly encouraged to closely review the New Paths for Education – National Program Guidelines 2017-2018 before submitting an application for additional requirements.
+Applicants are strongly encouraged to closely review the New Paths for Education – National Program Guidelines 2018-2019 before submitting an application for more requirements.

-The New Paths for Education Innovation selection committee selects applicants, based on these criteria.
-To learn about the members of the selection committee, read their biographies.
+The New Paths for Education Innovation National Selection Committee selects proposals, based on these criteria.
+To learn about the members of the 2017-2018 selection committee, read their biographies.